Getting a New Puppy -What do I Need to Know

 Vaccinations are an essential part of keeping your pet safe,

 healthy, and happy.
-There are a number of
+There are a number of things your

-veterinarian may want to vaccinate your pet for depending
+want to vaccinate your pet for depending

 on your pets age, prior vaccination history, environment and so